dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version, 3.3.3 addresses a number of user requests.
+Version, 3.3.4 fixes a bug introduced in 3.3.2.

 == Donating ==